CodeReaper1738/llm-uno/README.md

 ```

 - By default the script executes the Hugging Face LLM block. **To switch to a different Hugging Face model or prompting method, uncomment or modify the relevant `model_id` block in `llm_uno_sample.py`.
 If you switch models, be sure to update the imported prompt template file** (e.g. `llama8B_cloze.txt` or your own template) so your prompt tags align with the new model’s expected format.
-- When using OpenRouter, only the `--api_key` flag is required; if needed, you can override `--model-id` and `--template-path` to customize the OpenRouter model or prompt template.
+- When using OpenRouter, only the `--api_key` flag is required.

 ## Running the Multi-Node Example (Large Models)